BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends a GetInstancesResp with at least one req\_path\_results element containing a Device.LocalAgent.Controller.<Controller instance>.BootParameter. instance.
+1. The EUT sends a GetInstancesResp with at least one `req_path_results` element containing a 'Device.LocalAgent.Controller.<Controller instance>.BootParameter.' instance.

-## 1.72 GetSupportedDM using a single object, first\_level\_only false, all options
+## 1.72 GetSupportedDM using a single object, first_level_only false, all options

 ### Purpose

-The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when first_level_only is false and all options are true.
+The purpose of this test is to ensure that the Agent will correctly process a GetSupportedDM message using a single object, when `first_level_only` is false and all options are true.

 ### Functionality Tag